Call To Request A Free Consultation 732-810-0034

 Child Support Guidelines in New Jersey

-Whether we’re talking about a divorce or a case of unmarried parents, Courts award child support on the basis of the state’s New Jersey Child Support Guidelines, factoring in all needs and benefits, including housing, food, clothing, tuition, child care, health care, entertainment, transportation, and miscellaneous items.
+Whether we’re talking about a divorce or a case of unmarried parents, Courts award child support based on the state’s New Jersey Child Support Guidelines, factoring in all needs and benefits, including housing, food, clothing, tuition, child care, health care, entertainment, transportation, and miscellaneous items.

-The guidelines are used to determine the fair share of each parent for those expenses, depending on how much money each parent earns (or is capable of earning), less taxes and deductions.
-“Income” includes compensation for services, wages, salaries, tips and commissions, bonuses, severance payments, rentals/royalties from properties, annuities, life insurance payments, trusts, etc. If you own a business, it also includes all revenue, minus operating expenses.
+The guidelines determine the fair share of each parent for those expenses, depending on how much money each parent earns (or is capable of earning), fewer taxes, and deductions.
+“Income” includes compensation for services, wages, salaries, tips and commissions, bonuses, severance payments, rentals/royalties from properties, annuities, life insurance payments, trusts, etc. If you own a business, it also includes all revenue minus operating expenses.

-• Fixed expenses (things like housing household furnishings, and household care items incurred even when the child isn’t residing with the parent).
-This is presumed 38 percent of the total.
+• Fixed expenses (housing, household furnishings, and household care items incurred even when the child isn’t residing with the parent).
+This is presumed to be 38 percent of the total.

 • Variable expenses (transportation, food, etc. - costs only incurred when the child is with the parent).
-This is presumed 37 percent of the total.
+This is presumed to be 37 percent of the total.

 • Controlled expenses (clothing, personal care, entertainment, miscellaneous).
-This is presumed 25 percent of the total.
+This is presumed to be 25 percent of the total.

 Requesting Child Support Modification Based on 50-50 Parenting Time

 All this said, 50-50 parenting time can be used as grounds to argue for a reduction in child support payments in some cases.
-Take for example the 2009 case of Wunsch-Deffler v.
+Take, for example, the 2009 case of Wunsch-Deffler v.
 Deffler.
 With two children, the pair divorced in 2007.
-Each assumed full custody of one child, with both agreeing neither would pay child support to the other while the arrangement continued.
+Each assumed full custody of one child, agreeing neither would pay child support to the other while the arrangement continued.
 When the oldest child became emancipated, though, either would be free to request child support for the other.

 The older child was emancipated a year after the divorce, and the parents then shared equal parenting time with the younger child.
-One parent earned $800/week while the other earned $1,050 a week.
+One parent earned $800/week while the other earned $1,050 weekly.
 The lower-earning payer requested child support from the other.
-Factoring both parties’ income to the guidelines, the Court determined the child support obligation should be $56/weekly.
+Factoring both parties’ income into the guidelines, the Court determined the child support obligation should be $56/week.

-However, both parties shared equal overnight parenting time, the Court determined further adjustment was necessary.
+However, both parties shared equally overnight parenting time.
+The Court determined further adjustment was necessary.
 The Court implemented a three-step procedure to adjust the payor’s obligation to account for this fact.
-Both parties are to be responsible for controlled expenses during their respective parenting time, so the income-based award was reduced by 25 percent.
+Both parties are responsible for controlled expenses during their parenting time, so the income-based award was reduced by 25 percent.
 Ultimately, this resulted in the weekly support obligation being just $14.

-Before agreeing to any adjustment of child support payments, it’s important to consult with an experienced New Jersey child support attorney.
+Before agreeing to any adjustment of child support payments, it’s essential to consult with an experienced New Jersey child support attorney.

 Contact our Monmouth County Divorce Attorneys today at (732) 810-0034 to schedule an appointment.